What Are The Different Types Of Depression?

-With atypical depression the patient’s mood may improve if confronted with something positive.
-Otherwise the patient will have a consistently low mood.
+With atypical depression the affected person’s mood may improve if confronted with something positive.
+Otherwise, they will have a consistently low mood.
 Their depressed mood causes negative thoughts.
 These thoughts make them worry about what others think of them.

 Major Depressive Disorder

 Major depressive disorder causes a person to feel consistently depressed most days.
 A person with major depressive disorder will experience symptoms of depression.
 These symptoms will last for at least two weeks in a row.

 Persistent Depressive Disorder

 Persistent depressive disorder was previously referred to as dysthymia.
-This form of depression will last at least two years.
-During these two years the patient will be in a persistent depressed state.
-The patient will experience the typical symptoms of depression.
+This form of depression will last for at least two years.
+During these two years the affected person will be in a persistent depressed state.
+The affected will experience the typical symptoms of depression.